-Seasons are very important in Japanese culture and as a visitor the cherry blossoms and autumn leaves really do frame the city beautifully.
+Seasons are very important in Japanese culture and as a visitor, the cherry blossoms and autumn leaves really do frame the city beautifully.
 Hanami is a social event and involves viewing the cherry or plum blossoms with friends and family.
-For most people it involves a party or picnic held under a grove of cherry trees in bloom.
-The most popular spot in Kyoto is at Maruyama Park in Gion.
+For most people, it involves a party or picnic held under a grove of cherry trees in bloom.
+The most popular spot in Kyoto is Maruyama Park in Gion.

-Momijigari means red leaf hunting and is about getting outsides enjoying the colourful autumn leaves, particularly the maple which is the most dramatic of the foliage colour.
+Momijigari means red leaf hunting and is about getting outsides and enjoying the colourful autumn leaves, particularly the maple which is the most dramatic of the foliage colour.
 Rather than a picnic it’s usually enjoyed strolling through the gardens, parks and hillsides.
-During the peak of the season there are often popup teashops in the most popular gardens when you can sit, warm up with a hot drink and enjoy being surrounded by nature at its most beautiful.
+During the peak of the season, there are often popup teashops in the most popular gardens where you can sit, warm up with a hot drink and enjoy being surrounded by nature at its most beautiful.

 The one above is at Eikan-do on the Philosophers Path in east Kyoto.
-The weather was cool but it was peak day of the leaves at this temple so the opportunity to warm up with a steaming cup of sencha and plate of warm glazed dango was very welcome.
+The weather was cool but it was the peak day of the leaves at this temple so the opportunity to warm up with a steaming cup of sencha and a plate of warm glazed Dango was very welcome.

 27. Put on your walking shoes and immerse yourself in the city

 We find Japan as a whole is best explored on foot, we’ll take a train, bus or subway somewhere hop off then just wander around through the side streets and parks, into restaurants, galleries, attractions or shops as they take our interest for the rest of the day.
 Kyoto is perfect for this and while it is a city and you might want to dress up a little, I strongly suggest you choose a pair of comfortable and familiar walking shoes.